A urine culture is a lab test to check for bacteria or other germs in a urine sample.

 in your doctor's office or home.
 You will use a special kit to collect the urine.

 A urine sample is taken by inserting a thin rubber tube (catheter) through the urethra into the bladder.
-This is done by someone in your doctor's office or at the hospital.
+This is can be done by a health care provider in the office or at the hospital.
 The urine drains into a sterile container, and the catheter is removed.

 Rarely, the health care provider may choose to collect a urine sample by inserting a needle through the skin of the lower abdomen into the bladder.

-The urine is taken to a lab to determine which, if any, bacteria or yeast are present in the urine.
-This takes 24 - 48 hours.
+The urine is then taken to a lab for testing.
+Results take 24 - 48 hours.

 If possible, collect the sample when urine has been in your bladder for 2 to 3 hours.

 When the catheter is inserted, you may feel pressure.
 A special gel is used to numb the urethra.

 Your health care provider may order this test if you have symptoms of a urinary tract infection

 or bladder infection, such as pain or burning when urinating.